yoshisean/yoshisean/README.md

-Software engineer and graduate CS student at Georgia Tech.
+Graduate CS student at Georgia Tech.
 I specialize in Artificial Intelligence, and incorporate my work with full stack development.
 If you're interested in my work, you can check out my [Developer Portfolio](https://www.yoshisean.com/)

 ---